christoph-v/spark/README.md

 Furthermore, I was doing some "Experiments with DIS" (see the following [LINK](https://github.com/christoph-v/psark/tree/master/apps/tprev)).

+### 1.3.
+Status on 2025-03-02 / Project still ON HOLD

+Phase 0 has been successfully closed, however we have been stuck in Phase 1 since 2023-05-03.
+Nevertheless, [The Society](https://lc-soc-lc.or.at) has been founded successfully.

 ## 2. Everlasting Statements (last modified on 2019-07-23)